Frequently Asked Questions

-Farming can be part of the solution and those involved have already taken significant steps in reducing their impact through improving farming's productive efficiency targeted measures to increase and manage carbon storage on UK farms and boosting the production of land-based renewable energy.
+We want farming to be part of the solution and those involved have already taken significant steps in reducing their impact through improving farming's productive efficiency, targeted measures to increase and manage carbon storage on UK farms and boosting the production of land-based renewable energy.
 However, more work is required and if Methane emissions from farm wastes are captured these can be turned into a low carbon fuel for use in tractors and other vehicles and potentially even heating systems.
 This is something Cornwall Council is actively looking into on our Council Farms estate.

 Farmers, landowners and wider environmental land managers are able to lock carbon in the ground through the natural process of ‘carbon sequestration’.
-This process currently reduces Cornwall’s carbon footprint by between 3.5% and 4%, and this figure can be increased significantly through changes to land management practices such as planting trees, increasing soil carbon levels and changes in cropping patterns.
+This process currently reduced Cornwall’s carbon footprint by between an additional 3.5% and 4% in 2016 and can be increased significantly through changes to land management practices such as planting trees, increasing soil carbon levels and changes in cropping patterns.
 Cornwall Council is looking at how our farms estate and other land in our ownership can help us stop climate change through locking more carbon in the ground through natural climate solutions.

-Science suggests that to keep temperatures below 1.5°C global carbon emissions would need to reduce by 45% between 2010 and 2030 with everybody in the world becoming carbon neutral by 2050.
-The UK government advisors think it is possible for the UK to become carbon neutral by 2050 with known technologies alongside improvements in people’s lives.
-However if everybody doesn’t become carbon neutral by 2050 there is still some chance that global warming will exceed 1.5°C-2°C and then the impact on the climate could become very bad for people around the world.
+UN approved science suggests that to keep temperatures below 1.5°C global, carbon emissions would need to reduce by 45% between 2010 and 2030 with everybody in the world becoming carbon neutral by 2050.
+The UK government advisors think it is possible for the UK to become carbon neutral by 2050 with known technologies being implemented alongside improvements in people’s lives.
+However, if everybody doesn’t become carbon neutral by 2050 there is still a chance that global heating will exceed 1.5°C - 2°C. At that point more serious impacts on the climate will be felt around the world, with more extreme weather conditions causing flooding, forest fires and droughts.
+There will be a severe impact on habitats, including the insects we rely on for pollination.
+Harvests will be affected and warmer weather could bring diseases such as malaria to our shores.
 So even if Cornwall can’t become carbon neutral by 2030 we will need to ensure we can achieve this by 2050.

 Historic buildings all differ and are subject to varying levels of protection under the planning system.
 They vary in their construction, location, quality of services and the way they are used.
 Consequently there is no ‘one size fits all’ solution to upgrade their energy efficiency.